wbadam/SearchBox/README.md

-# search-field
+# searchbox

-This is a Vaadin add-on project created with in.virit:vaadin-addon archetype.
+This is a Vaadin add-on project created with in.virit:vaadin-gwt-addon archetype.
-The project supports plain server side extensions and JavaScript extensions.
+The project supports GWT based extensions for Vaadin.
-There are stubbs for server side composition and JavaScript component.
-Delete the obsolete ones and continue.

 ## Development instructions